Paper Trails

 • Non-cash payments like gift cards or other “fringe benefits”

-Veterans Day is Friday, November 11th.
+Veterans Day is observed Friday, November 11th.
 Banks will be closed so submit your payroll early!

 Have you paid employees by manual checks outside of payroll?
 You must record those manual checks on payroll to ensure that all wages are legal.
 Further, third party sick pay, personal use of an employer-provided vehicle, qualified moving expenses, club memberships and more must be reported on W2s!